Director: John Cassavetes

 Indeed, like all of Cassavettes films, he leaves room in the final product for open improvisation.
 Both Rowlands and Falk recall how there were no rehearsals, only table readings, so that the first time any of them got in front of the camera, it was also their first time playing their characters.
 (D) It’s hard to know exactly what was improv and what was originally scripted.
 But the part that feels the most like improv to me comes from “Handsome” Billy Tidrow at the spaghetti table, struggling to recall the names of his kids.
 It all sounds so off the cuff.

 But over time, this improv buzz has been diluted by revelations that Cassavetes actually scripted more than was once thought.
 Thomson argues this underscores Cassavetes’ flaws as a screenwriter.
 (E) But occasionally — and I think Influence is one of those occasions — Cassavetes may actually deserve more writing credit than he gets.
-Not for plot structure — he’s actually quite terrible with that.
+Not for plot structure — he couldn’t care less about that.
 What he is good at is writing little moments, and making them seem authentic.

 Not only does this “curtain closing” recall the closing curtains of a stage play, it reinforces Cassavetes’ whole approach — that he’s showing us real people.
-It’s as if we’ve just ease-dropped on these lives for a couple hours and now it’s time to go.
-Remember that in the beginning, the camera is also at a distance in the corner of the living room as Mabel does her crazy routine.
-It holds still, even as she disappears from sight into anothe room.
+It’s as if we’ve just eavesdropped on these lives for a couple hours and now it’s time to go.
+Remember that in the beginning, the camera is also at a distance in the corner of the living room as Mabel does her wild routine.
+It holds still, even as she disappears from sight into another room.
 Thus the film, from a directing standpoint, is structured smartly — beginning at a distance, then moving into the main action full of closeups, then back to distance.
-How better to do a domestic drama, than to slowly bring us into a case of domestic turmoil, then take us back out?
+How better to shoot a domestic drama than to slowly bring us into a case of domestic turmoil, then take us back out?

 Immediately after that scene, Nick and Mabel sit on opposite ends of the table.
-The camera set-up shows their physical distance from one another, so distant in face that Nick has to cup his hand around the side of his mouth to yell “Wacko!”
-It’s not as obvious a technique as when Welles does it in Citizen Kane (1941), but it’s the same principle.
+The camera set-up shows their physical distance from one another, so distant in fact that Nick has to cup his hand around the side of his mouth to yell, “Wacko!”
+It’s not as obvious a technique as Orson Welles’ growing table montage in Citizen Kane (1941), but it’s the same principle.
 Physical distance = emotional distance.

 Later, as Nick kisses Mabel on the bed, opera music peaks and, right on beat with the song, Cassavetes cuts to black.
 Seconds later, Mabel turns on a lamp to bring light back into the frame and she smokes a cigarette.
 That’s a sex scene.
 For a film so raw and in-your-face, it’s a nice change of pace.